-Improve Curb Appeal with Small Changes and Two New Bungalow Colors.
+Improve Curb Appeal with Small Changes.

 This little bungalow started out with a nice warm rust color that works well with the house.
 Period Bungalow colors will surely improve curb appeal.
 As good as the base color was, something was missing.
 The white trim was just too harsh for this house.
 Additionally the bright white foundation did not provide a feeling of a solid base and made the porch seem to float.